How to stay steady and snack on the road

 A final note from Lingo

-Planning and choosing nutrient-rich snacks can make a difference when you’re travelling.
-Aim to take some options that contain protein and healthy fats to keep you satiated and help manage your glucose while you’re away from home.
+Travelling can leave you in a pinch when hunger strikes, which could lead to snack choices that spike your glucose levels.
+Aim to take some nutrient-rich options that contain protein, fibre, and minimal levels of simple carbs to keep you satiated and help manage your glucose while you’re away from home.

-You can see the impact that different snacks have on your glucose with a continuous glucose monitor (CGM) like Lingo.
-The personal data these biosensors provide can help you work out which choices will lead to steadier glucose levels.
+You can see the impact that different snacks have on your glucose with Lingo.
+The personal data that this CGM provides can help you assess which choices will lead to steadier glucose levels.

 The Lingo system is not for medical use and intended for users 18 years and older.
 Lingo is not intended for diagnosis or management of any disease including diabetes.